Direct loading of a Sr magneto-optical trap from a thermal atomic beam: Dependence of the trapped atom number on the loading rate

 \section{Dependence of the trapped atom number on the loading rate}

 When repumping lights for the atoms in the $5s5p\,{}^3P_2$ and ${}^3P_0$ states are applied, the rate equation for the trapped atom number $N$ can be expressed as

-where $\gamma$ is the loss coefficient due to background gas collisions, and $\tilde{\beta}$ is the loss coefficient due to two-body collisions.
+where $\gamma$ is the loss rate due to background gas collisions, and $\tilde{\beta}$ is the effective two-body loss coefficient ($\tilde{\beta}N$ is the effective per-atom loss rate due to two-body collisions).
 Here, we consider the steady-state trapped atom number $N_0$ in two limiting cases: (i) when background gas collisions dominate, and (ii) when two-body collisions dominate.

 In case (i), $N_0$ can be expressed as

 Thus, $N_0$ is proportional to the loading rate of atoms into the MOT.

 In case (ii), $N_0$ can be expressed as